 The science/policy nexus in the context of citizen science or CBM programs.

-Interested participants should send a 200-word abstract to Alice Cohen (firstname.lastname@example.org) by November 15th.
-Participants will be notified by November 21st and must register for the conference by December 1st.
+Interested participants should send a 200-word abstract to Alice Cohen (firstname.lastname@example.org) by November 26th.
+Participants must register for the conference by December 1st.